UNIVERSE-HPC/course-material/technology_and_tooling/testing/testable_code_fixtures.md

 #### Using Built-in Fixtures

 As well as writing our own fixtures, we can use those that are [predefined/(built-in)](https://docs.pytest.org/en/latest/reference/fixtures.html).
 For example we may want to use a temporary directory for our files during testing, rather than creating files in the directory that we are working from (this is what currently happens when we run our database tests).
 The built-in fixture `temp_path_factory` allows us to to do this.
-We can refactor our code to add an extra fixture that uses feature and then it can be used by all the tests that we have written as well as by the `setup_database` fixture.
+We can refactor our code to add an extra fixture that uses this feature and then it can be used by all the tests that we have written as well as by the `setup_database` fixture.

 ::::challenge{id=builtin-fixtures title="Using built-in fixtures."}

-Add another fixture `database_filename` that uses the built-in `temp_path_factory` fixture to create a temporary directory for storing our `test.db` database file.
+Add another fixture, `database_filename`, that uses the built-in `temp_path_factory` fixture to create a temporary directory for storing our `test.db` database file.
 This fixture can then be passed into the `database_connection` fixture.

 :::solution
 The contents of our `test_sqlite.py` is now: